daniel8691/rental-housing-toronto/README.md

 ![neighborhood_analysis](https://github.com/daniel8691/rental-housing-toronto/blob/master/templates/site_pictures/tableau_neighborhood_prices.jpg)

-Visualized which neightborhood is the most expensive to rent.
+This project visualized which neighborhood is the most expensive to rent.
 A renter could use this information to determine whether the rent of the neighborhood is justified by shopping options and priximity to transit stations.
 For example, If a property is in the "M5R" neighborhood but there are no grocery stores or bus stops nearby, then the renter should think twice before choosing to rent in that location.